-Examples in intellectual property: United Nations General Assembly Resolution 60/184 on International trade and development; Resolution 2000/7 of the Sub-Commission on the Promotion and Protection of Human Rights on intellectual property rights and human rights; Joint Recommendation Concerning Trademark Licenses; Mataatua Declaration on Cultural and Intellectual Property Rights of Indigenous Peoples.
+Examples in intellectual property: United Nations General Assembly Resolution 60/184 on International Trade and Development; Resolution 2000/7 of the Sub-Commission on the Promotion and Protection of Human Rights on Intellectual Property Rights and Human Rights; Joint Recommendation Concerning Trademark Licenses; Mataatua Declaration on Cultural and Intellectual Property Rights of Indigenous Peoples.

-- (v) Strengthened coordination through guidelines or model laws - 131.
-Model laws or guidelines have in the past been used to express a shared international approach, to assist in the coordination of national laws and policy development, and in particular to address gaps such as those identified in this analysis, without the adoption of a specific international instrument.
-This can provide the basis for cooperation, convergence and mutual compatibility of national legislative initiatives for the protection of TK, and can also lay the groundwork for more formal international instruments, as well as defining the scope for appropriate diversity of approach.
+(v) Strengthened coordination through guidelines or model laws

+- 137. Model laws or guidelines have in the past been used to express a shared international approach, to assist in the coordination of national laws and policy development, and in particular to address gaps such as those identified in this analysis, without the adoption of a specific international instrument.
+This can provide the basis for cooperation, convergence and mutual compatibility of national legislative initiatives for the protection of TK, and can also lay the groundwork for more formal international instruments, as well as define the scope for appropriate diversity of approach.
 In practice, it may be difficult to distinguish between model laws or guidelines and the kind of soft-law norms discussed above.
-Several guidelines, frameworks and model laws already exist in areas of direct relevance to the work of the Committee. - 132.
+Several guidelines, frameworks and model laws already exist in areas of direct relevance to the work of the Committee. - 138.
 A number of other influential international instruments on the protection of TK have been prepared as non-binding instruments with potential capacity to determine the legal obligations established under national laws (these include the African Model Legislation for the Protection of the Rights of Local Communities, Farmers and Breeders, and for the Regulation of Access to Biological Resources, established in 2000, and the Pacific Regional Framework for the Protection of Traditional Knowledge and Expressions of Culture of 2002).
-These models have in turn contributed to the discussion and review of protection within the Committee and therefore to the development of the draft objectives and principles currently under consideration.
+These models have in turn contributed to the discussion and review of protection within the Committee.
 In the past, it has been noted that "while this is very plainly a matter for Committee members to consider and determine, experience in other domains suggests the possibility of a phased approach, in which one mechanism for framing international standards and for promoting the desired approach to protection in national standards leads in turn to further elaborated or revised mechanisms, with increasing expectation of compliance and increasing legal effect."

-IGC context: The objectives and principles for protection of TK, developed on the basis of the Committee's work and with its direction, have already been used widely as benchmarks for protection at the level of regional instruments, international processes and national legislation and policy processes.
-While not adopted or agreed in their current form, they may provide content for any guidelines or model laws.
+IGC context: The objectives and principles for protection of TK, developed on the basis of the Committee's work and with its direction in 2005, have been used widely as benchmarks for protection at the level of regional instruments, international processes and national legislation and policy processes.
+More recently, the different versions, alternatives and options included in the draft articles on protection of TK have inspired regional instruments and national legislation and policy processes.
+While not adopted or agreed in their current form, they may provide content for any guidelines, model laws or other "instruments".
 The Committee earlier declined a proposal to prepare model provisions for patent disclosure mechanisms relating to genetic resources and TK.
-The Committee has agreed upon principles for the development of guidelines for IP aspects of access and equitable benefit sharing from genetic resources, and has reviewed successive drafts of the guidelines.
-The Committee has reviewed successive drafts of guidelines for examination of TK-related patents.

-Examples in related fields: Akwe: Kon voluntary guidelines for the conduct of cultural, environmental and social impact assessment, Bonn Guidelines on Access to Genetic Resources and Fair and Equitable Sharing of Benefits Arising out of their Utilization; African Model Legislation for the Protection of the Rights of Local Communities, Farmers and Breeders, and for the Regulation of Access to Biological Resources; FAO International Code of Conduct on the Distribution and Use of Pesticides; UNIDO Code of Conduct for Environmental Release of GMOs.
+Examples in related fields: Akwe: Kon voluntary guidelines for the conduct of cultural, environmental and social impact assessment, Bonn Guidelines on Access to Genetic Resources and Fair and Equitable Sharing of Benefits Arising out of their Utilization; FAO International Code of Conduct on the Distribution and Use of Pesticides; UNIDO Code of Conduct for Environmental Release of GMOs; the African Union Practical Guidelines for the Coordinated Implementation of the Nagoya Protocol in Africa.

-Examples in intellectual property: Tunis Model Law, WIPO-UNESCO Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and other Prejudicial Actions, Pacific Regional Framework for the Protection of Traditional Knowledge and Expressions of Culture; OECD Guidelines for the Licensing of Genetic Inventions.
+Examples in intellectual property: Tunis Model Law, WIPO-UNESCO Model Provisions for National Laws on the Protection of Expressions of Folklore against Illicit Exploitation and other

+Prejudicial Actions, Pacific Regional Framework for the Protection of Traditional Knowledge and Expressions of Culture; OECD Guidelines for the Licensing of Genetic Inventions.